North Aurora, Illinois

-North Aurora is a village in Kane County, Illinois, United States, and a suburb of Chicago.
+North Aurora is a village in Kane County, Illinois, United States, and a suburb of Aurora.
 Per the 2020 census, the population was 18,261.
 North Aurora maintains its own public library district, fire district, and police department, but public spaces and parks are managed by the neighboring Fox Valley Park District.

 History

 In its early history, North Aurora was known as "Schneider's Mill" or "Schneider's Crossing" after John Peter Schneider, a German immigrant who established a mill and dam on the Fox River after moving to the area in 1834.
 Schneider Elementary School, on the east side of the Fox River, is named after him.

 North Aurora was named due to its location north of Aurora, Illinois.
 The 1880 US Census was the first federal census to use the place-name "Village of North Aurora".
 It was formally incorporated in 1905.